Wake Me Up Before You Go-Go

 I really liked working with the Jitterbug, but I find that there is just not enough yardage in a skein for socks for myself.
 The legs on these are kind of short, and I have no yarn left over (not that that is uncommon.)
 Actually, the second sock is a row shorter because I ran out of yarn.
 Of course, if someone is that close that they can tell which sock is shorter, I will ask them to shine my shoes while he is down there.

-4 thoughts on “Wake Me Up Before You Go-Go
+4 responses to “Wake Me Up Before You Go-Go”

 1. I’ve just resigned myself to living in a world where one skein won’t make a pair of size 13 socks.
 Now if only that were an average woman’s foot size….